denten-books/plain-text/2-device.md

 its entirety [@lubbock_craft_1921, 272].
 We grasp other more plastic art forms like sculpture or painting whole and at once.
 They exist at a time and place limited to their physical dimensions.
 Narratives unfold in time, by contrast.
-To perceive a book [read, a "novel"] critically, we must abstract from the physical object and extend it past immediate perception.
-Meaning making of this sort involves also reading past the linguistic minutiae to construct a synthetic literary whole.
+To perceive a book, to read a novel, critically, we must abstract from the physical object and extend it past immediate perception.
+Meaning making of the sort involves also reading past the linguistic minutiae to construct a synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode